Master of Biomedical Sciences Admission

 IV.
 Intellectual, Conceptual, Integrative, and Quantitative Abilities: The candidate must be able to problem solve, measure, calculate, reason, analyze, record, and synthesize large amounts of information in a timely manner.
 The candidate must be able to comprehend three-dimensional relationships and understand spatial relationships.

-V. Behavioral and Social Attributes: The candidate must possess the emotional health required for full utilization of his/her intellectual abilities; the exercise of good judgment; the consistent, prompt completion of all responsibilities; and the development of mature, sensitive, and effective relationships.
+V. Behavioral and Social Attributes: The candidate must possess the emotional health required for full utilization of intellectual abilities; the exercise of good judgment; the consistent, prompt completion of all responsibilities; and the development of mature, sensitive, and effective relationships.
 Candidates must be able to tolerate physically, mentally, and emotionally taxing workloads and to function effectively under stress.
 The candidate must be able to adapt to changing environments, to display flexibility, and to learn to function in the face of uncertainties.
 Compassion, integrity, concern for others, effective interpersonal skills, willingness and ability to function as an effective team player, interest and motivation to learn are all personal qualities required during the educational process.

 Candidates are required to certify that they understand and meet these Technical Standards.
 Candidates must provide such certification prior to matriculation.
 Candidates who may not meet the Technical Standards must inform the Director of Admissions, who will then contact the Dean of Students.
 The Dean of Students, in consultation with the CGS Dean and Program Director, will identify and discuss what accommodations, if any, the College/Program would need to make that would allow the candidate to complete the curriculum.
 The College/Program is not able to grant accommodations that alter the educational standards of the curriculum.
 Students must meet the Technical Standards for the duration of enrollment in their professional program.